lingeringsocket/shlurd/docs/pronouns.md

 Harley's spc-pronoun-list is "ze, zir, zirself".
 Scylla's spc-pronoun-list is "she, her, herself".
 ```

+// FIXME diagram should show links between genders and forms/entities

 I have intrinsic knowledge of the pronouns for masculine, feminine, and neuter genders: